Meta production engineer interviews are really challenging. The questions are difficult, specific to Meta, and cover a wide range of topics.

 As mentioned above, you'll have five types of interviews at Meta: coding, systems, networking, design and architecture, and career (behavioral).
 The first step of your preparation should be to brush up on these different types of questions and to practice answering them by yourself.

-For coding questions, we recommend using our coding interview prep article as your one-stop-shop to guide your prep process.
+For coding questions, we recommend using our Meta coding interview prep article as your one-stop guide.
 It has a 7-step preparation plan and links to the best resources.

-For the systems interviews, you can refresh your knowledge on Linux with this tutorial looking at some common Linux questions and their answers.
-We also recommend reading around Meta’s own engineering page where you’ll find lots of interesting and relevant posts such as this one.
+For the systems interviews, you can refresh your knowledge on Linux with this tutorial, and look at some common Linux questions and their answers.
+We also recommend reading around Meta’s engineering page, where you’ll find lots of interesting and relevant posts such as this one.

-For networking questions, we recommend this video answering 50 typical networking interview questions.
-In the comments you can find the timeline and go straight to the most relevant answers.
+For networking questions, we recommend this video that answers 50 typical networking interview questions.
+In the comments, you can find the timeline and go straight to the most relevant answers.
 In addition, this presentation by Facebook’s director of engineering gives an interesting overview of some of the new networking challenges the company is facing.

 For career interviews, we recommend learning our step-by-step method to answer behavioral questions.
 In addition, you'll want to write down your answers to the behavioral questions we listed in the previous section.